 Bariloche’s Cerro Catedral is Argentina’s most popular ski resort, and one of the most well known in the whole of South America.
 Located in the Seven Lakes district of Patagonia, it is one of the most picturesque places on the planet, named for its Gothic-looking granite peaks, as well as being world renowned for its incredible ski conditions in winter.
 Its 53 trails offer a range of runs to suit all levels of experience, but for adventure skiers looking for off-piste adventures, half of Cerro Catedral’s 3,000 acres is backcountry terrain, perfect for exploring this incredible high-altitude territory in all its splendour.
 Check out this week-long tour which offers beginner and intermediate skiers the chance to explore Bariloche’s backcountry.

 Las Leñas is the go-to ski resort for those thrill-seekers looking for that hit of adrenaline.
 With one of the highest altitudes of any ski resort on Earth, Las Leñas is located in Mendoza province and, as with all ski resorts in the Southern Hemisphere, it is located above the treeline, so it has a completely open topography and some of the steepest runs that can be found anywhere.
 Its exposure does mean that the higher runs can be closed or inaccessible in bad weather conditions, but there are plenty of intermediate and beginner’s slopes lower down if the higher tracks are closed.
 Las Leñas is popular with off-piste skiers, who come for the virgin powder and challenging chutes, bowls, and runs that are located off the famous Marte lift.
-Check out this tour which offers resort and off-piste skiing, as well as hikes and light mountain exploration.

 This Mendoza ski resort has over 740 acres of skiable area and was built in 1979 against the backdrop of the towering Mount Aconcagua, the highest peak in South America and outside Asia.
 Offering skiers and snowboarders 28 trails accessed by eight lifts, Penitentes is ideal for skiers of all levels, from beginner to advanced.
 The highest point is 10,480 feet, with a drop off of 2,014 feet.
 For the daredevils out there, heli-skiing is available, allowing thrillseekers to experience some of the best dry and compact powder snow in any of Argentina’s many resorts.
 Check out this day-long tour to this Mendocino ski resort.